WICG/handwriting-recognition/explainer.md

 ### Feature Detection

 Handwriting recognition can be implemented in different ways.
-We expect different implementations will support different features (and hints).
+We expect different implementations to different sets of features (and hints).

 The `queryHandwritingRecognizerSupport` method allows Web developers to query implementation-specific features, decide whether handwriting recognition is supported, and whether it is suitable for their use case.